John R. Oishei Foundation Grant

 Expand the Role of Arts, Culture and Heritage in Regional Development

-The Foundation will support efforts to increase the number of local visitors and tourists to stimulate economic development through arts, culture and heritage.
-In addition, we support the integration of the arts across all of our focus areas with an emphasis on education, healthcare, civic engagement and neighborhood stabilization.
+The John R. Oishei Foundation supports efforts to increase the number of local visitors and tourists to stimulate economic development through arts, culture, and heritage.
+In addition, we support the integration of the arts across all of our focus areas with an emphasis on education, healthcare, civic engagement, and neighborhood stabilization.

 - Strengthen arts organizations through capacity building and leadership development to ensure their vibrancy and ability to contribute to the sustained growth of the region.